yousuf-humran/NFC-Card-Reader/README.md

    - The UID of the card is shown on the OLED display.
 4. If no card is detected, the display continues showing "Waiting for tap."
 5. **Push Button Reset**: Pressing the button resets the WiFi configuration and initiates the WiFiManager to reconnect to a WiFi network.
+6. **Web Server**: The device provides a web interface that displays:
+   - The device’s IP address
+   - Signal strength (RSSI)
+   - A history of NFC card scans, with UID and timestamps
+   - A button to clear the scan history

 ---